 By car: Cars can be safely parked.
 Directions will be sent as Satnav is not always reliable.
 Our postcode is PH21 1NX.

 By Air: Our nearest airport is Inverness (45 miles) and we can offer transfers at £40 each way, which can be shared if other members of the group are travelling by air.
 We collect at 4pm on arrival day.

 Breakfast and evening meals will be taken within our accommodation and prepared by our live-in chef.
 We offer home-cooked, wholesome food prepared with fresh, local ingredients.
 In the field, we take a picnic lunch and home-bakes.
 We might also squeeze in coffee and cake stops along the way!
 We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure we satisfy your needs.

 Most sites are accessible via a short walk but the terrain can be uneven and sometimes wet and/or slippery.
 You should generally be able to walk up to 5km, sometimes over uneven ground.

 Weather is very changeable at this time of year and you should expect anything from mild, calm conditions to wintry squalls.
 Temperatures are likely to range from 0c to 10c with the possibility of strong winds.
 Conditions underfoot can often be wet!

 James is one of the directors at SCOTLAND: The Big Picture and is the Head of Rewilding Escapes.
-He is an award-winning nature photographer, filmmaker and guide with a passion for rewilding and enjoys taking small groups of people into spectacular locations, in search of amazing wildlife whilst exploring the potential for wilder landscapes.
+He is an award-winning nature photographer, filmmaker and guide with a passion for rewilding and enjoys taking small groups of people to search for amazing wildlife in spectacular scenery, whilst exploring the potential for wilder landscapes.
 James is an advocate for ecotourism as one of the benefits of rewilding and has been guiding nature lovers and photographers across the Scottish Highlands for several years.

 Join James on the following retreats: